 Not many people know if you live outside the European Union and come to Spain for a visit you can enjoy Tax Free shopping.
-This amounts to a saving of 18% off the price of any items purchased while on holiday in Spain where the total bill exceeds €90.15.
+This amounts to a saving of 21% off the price of any items purchased while on holiday in Spain where the total bill exceeds €90.15.
 But the service is only applicable to items that you intend to take back with you to your country.
-The tax saving however is not applicable to restaurants or hotel bills or food items as these items are not seen as exportable but rather a consumable.
+The tax saving, however, is not applicable to restaurants or hotel bills or food items as these items are not seen as exportable but rather a consumable.

 So how do you go about getting you discounts?
 Before we answer this question lets explain what the Tax is exactly.

-When a European citizen buys any goods within the EU they pay an automatic tax called VAT (which stands for Value Added Tax otherwise known as IVA in Spain) This tax is invisible to the customer they simply pay the price of the item that is displayed in the shops.
-However all items have a VAT component which amounts to 18% in Spain excluding food items, books and optics which have a 7% VAT tax rate.
-The shops then pay the government back this VAT every quarter when they do their accounts - It's a round about way for the government to claim additional taxes from the people without them knowing about it!
+When a European citizen buys any goods within the EU they pay an automatic tax called VAT (which stands for Value Added Tax, otherwise known as IVA in Spain).
+This tax is invisible to the customer they simply pay the price of the item that is displayed in the shops.
+However most items have a VAT component which amounts to 21% in Spain excluding some special items which have a 10% VAT tax rate.

 Anyone living outside of the EU is entitled to claim back VAT tax from any items they purchase within Spain that they intend to take back to their own countries -subject to a few provisos we provide below.